- Original / Generic tool comparison

 The IWS-02B is designed for “buckle” crimps (un-insulated wire joiners), but I found it does very nice crimps on pre-insulated contacts:

 The above image demonstrates why I’ve abandoned my pre-insulated crimp terminal tool.
-When I cut open the contact crimped with the IWS-02B, contact and wire are crimped nicely into a solid mass of copper.
+When I cut open the contact crimped with the IWS-02B, contact and conductor are crimped nicely into a solid mass of copper.
 I then finish this with a layer of glue-lined heat-shrink, making an inexpensive but excellent termination.

 You’ve got a type of connector which I haven’t listed here